 10. Not starting at all.

-When an organization is designing a large-scale B2B integration project, often they feel that they may have created a monster.
+When an organization is designing a large-scale B2B integration project, they often feel that they may have created a monster.

 Suddenly there are so many aspects to take into consideration that people start questioning the feasibility of the whole project.
 In one big block, a system and data integration project can be quite overwhelming, and in the end, organizations end up doing nothing at all.
 They simply settle with the status quo and accept the fact that their systems and business processes will remain sub-optimal.
 However, a well-designed systems integration project can be executed in smaller sub-projects, keeping each individual sub-project short and enabling readjustment of their prioritization along the way.